Bing Visual Search vs Lenso AI

 - No mobile app available

-- Identifying objects in images
+- Research objects or landmarks via images

 - Brand asset management